PSaaS Appliance Overview

 - your cloud environment using Amazon AWS

 If you opt to use a dedicated cloud environment hosted by Auth0, Auth0 is responsible for installation, maintenance, patching and updates.

 If you choose to deploy to your own cloud environment or data center, you supply and monitor the infrastructure Auth0 runs on.
-This includes the VM host, storage, network resources (such as the load balancer, internet access, etc.), and other required dependencies (such as the SMTP, NTP, etc.).
+This includes the VM host, storage, network resources (such as the load balancer, internet access, and so on), and other required dependencies (such as the SMTP, NTP, and so on).